Vandivier/arias-tale-rpg/docs/places.md

    7. Triton, the largest merfolk ocean civilization, and above ground it is also the sole island civilization of Evergreen
    8. Neptune, a merfolk civilization in the sea between the continents
    9. Regalis
-   10. Judah, a desert region
+      1. Elderglen, known for having a large library.
+   10. Terah, also called The Land of Judges, a region with a large swath of desert in the south.
+The northern geography is varied from plains to low mountains and coast.
+Notably includes the Nahorite or Dreamwalker civilization of summoners and the New Abramites, a civilization modeled after the descendents of Abraham.
-   11. Elysia, a region of mainly plains
+   11. Elysia, a region of mainly plains.
+The people here are egalitarian and have an antagonistic relationship with Regalis.
    12. Goblin Hollow, a network of underground caves and tunnels adjacent to Raefun
-   13. Antiqua, the cursed former capital district of the The Empire of Solara 14.
+   13. Antiqua, the cursed former capital district of the The Empire of Solara
-   15.

 2. Earth